Crosspicking

 This may be more comfortable for players who are using alternate picking for most of their playing.
 In actuality, one (or more) of the three pitches may be varied from one repetition of the pattern to the next, for instance the top note could be toggled up and down one step.

 Mandolin

-McReynolds was the earliest exponent of the crosspicking bluegrass style on the mandolin.
-He developed his crosspicking style with his brother in the band Jim & Jesse.
-McReynolds influenced later mandolin players such as Sam Bush.
+McReynolds was the earliest exponent of the crosspicking style on the mandolin.
+He developed his crosspicking style with his brother in his band Jim & Jesse during the 1950s.
+McReynolds influenced later mandolin players such as Sam Bush and Chris Thile.

 Guitar

-George Shuffler introduced crosspicking to the acoustic guitar; Shuffler developed the technique as a "fill" for back-up and leads while playing with the Stanley Brothers.
-Among the most well-known crosspickers are Doc Watson and Clarence White, whose styles influenced other guitarists, including Tony Rice.
+Though crosspicking is most associated with bluegrass music, it was first introduced by jazz guitarist Nick Lucas during the 1920s, most notably on his 1929 recording of Painting the Clouds with Sunshine.